ooni/spec/backends/th-007-nwcth.md

 redirection starting from the input URL.
 This step also includes discovering HTTP/3 endpoints.
 We discover such endpoints using `Alt-Svc`.
-In the future, we should also consider using DNS SVCB for discovering HTTP/3 endpoints.
+In the future, we should also consider using DNS SVCB for this task.

 This HTTP client will use the `accept`, `accept-language`, and `user-agent` headers provided by the client in the